Dyno2 Dynamometer Software – general information

 All application data – settings and measurements are stored in /home/pi/.dyno2 directory.

-• runs – directory with measurement data.
-The .hdf data file contains all information needed to open it on another device.
+• runs/ – directory with measurement data.
+The .h5 file contains all the run data and information needed to open it on another device.

 • functions.xml – user programmed logic functions.